Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Evaluation

 We conduct our experiments on a set of 785 real-world faulty Python system test cases, provided by our industrial partner.
 Prior to applying our execution trace estimators or LLM-based FL techniques, we preprocess each test case by removing blank lines.
-This step helps eliminate unnecessary complexity, as blank lines do not contribute meaningful information about the code's logic, structure, or behavior~\cite{DBLP:journals/jss/ZhangZKTYYH24, galiullin_2024_14132684}.
-Comments, however, are retained because they have been shown to aid in code comprehension~\cite{6613836}.
-Following preprocessing, our test cases range from 56 to 1,070 lines of code, with an average of 244 lines per test case. ~\autoref{table::benchmark} depicts the size of these test cases across various levels of code granularity, including the number of files, functions, blocks, and lines of code.
+This step helps eliminate unnecessary complexity, as blank lines do not contribute meaningful information about the code's logic, structure, or behavior\cite{DBLP:journals/jss/ZhangZKTYYH24, galiullin_2024_14132684}.
+Comments, however, are retained because they have been shown to aid in code comprehension\cite{6613836}.
+Following preprocessing, our test cases range from 56 to 1,070 lines of code, with an average of 244 lines per test case. \autoref{table::benchmark} depicts the size of these test cases across various levels of code granularity, including the number of files, functions, blocks, and lines of code. \newannotate{C2.4}To better reflect the complexity of the test cases in our benchmark, in addition to these numbers, we report three additional metrics that have also been used in prior work\cite{7985707, 9978993}: (1) the number of test steps, defined as the number of high-level interactions between the test script and the SUT (see \autoref{fig:problem_def_overview}); (2) the size of the failed execution log file, measured in bytes; and (3) the number of lines in the test script when accounting for calls to dependencies defined within the test codebase.
+The values of these metrics are presented in \autoref{table::benchmark::additional::characteristics}.
+On average, each test case in our benchmark performs 479 interactions with the SUT, with a maximum of 13,935 for a single test case.
+Execution logs average 458.4 KB, and test cases average 1,087 lines of code.
+The line counts in \autoref{table::benchmark::additional::characteristics} reflect the total number of lines obtained by replacing calls to functions in the test scripts with the corresponding function definitions from our test codebase, which contains 5,159,790 lines in total, excluding the test scripts themselves.
+In contrast, the line counts in \autoref{table::benchmark} include only the lines of code in the test scripts themselves, without inlining code from their dependencies.
+While our technique is applied only to the line counts reported in \autoref{table::benchmark}, it is important to note that, in practice, the actual search space for FL includes the total number of lines in both the test script code and the test codebase (presented in \autoref{table::benchmark::additional::characteristics}), along with the SUT code.
+Our approach aims to minimize the developer's effort by identifying faults in the test script early in the debugging process.
+This helps prevent the developer from wasting time on the broader test codebase or making incorrect assumptions that the fault lies in the larger or unavailable SUT code.